Allankioni/ESP32_Self_Balancing_Robot/README.md

 - Clean PID lifecycle: resets on parameter change and before tuning windows
 - Tiny, built-in Web UI for live monitoring and editing PID values
 - Robust EEPROM layout and commit semantics

 ---

+## ✅ Known Good Config
+Working PID values from the included screenshot (may depend on your motor polarity and wiring):
+- `kp = -29.85`
+- `ki = -450.00`
+- `kd = -1.70`
+- `setpoint = 0.00`

+Apply via API:

+`/setPID?kp=-29.85&ki=-450.00&kd=-1.70&setpoint=0`

+Notes
+- Negative gains indicate the chassis/motor polarity is reversed relative to the default.
+If your robot drives away from upright, flip motor wiring or change gain signs accordingly.
+- After applying, values persist to EEPROM.

+---